Francesco Convertini: Life

-It was following his release from imprisonment that he entered the Salesians of Don Bosco and was sent to India to serve in their missions there.
+He entered the Salesians of Don Bosco and was sent to India to serve in their missions there.
 Convertini left for India from the port in Genova on 7 December 1927 and arrived in Bombay on 26 December before taking a train to Calcutta.
 Convertini commenced his novitiate period in Shillong under the direction of the bishop Stefano Ferrando and was also a disciple of both Costantino Vendrame and Archbishop Louis Mathias (he passed his theological and philosophical studies despite some difficulties).
 He received his ordination to the priesthood on 29 June 1935 from Bishop Ferrando.
 It was not long before Convertini gained fame among the people for his unconditional and unbiased services to all people; he also mastered the Bengali language in order to better communicate with the people.
 Convertini would travel to various villages on bike or on foot or even on horseback with his backpack in order to go around evangelizing and aiding people (covering miles in order to visit far-reaching villages).
 He was also considered one of the few missionaries who could enter into Hindi or Muslim homes due to the strong rapport he fostered with people of other religions.
 This enabled him to create an air of interreligious dialogue and tolerance.
 His superiors forced him twice in 1952 and 1974 to return to his homeland to recover due to Convertini being known for his constant workload.

 Convertini died in 1976 in Krishnagar and his remains were interred in the garden adjacent to the Krishnagar cathedral.